Jamie Hope: Storylines

-After Dawn died in the Kings River Showhome explosion, Jamie and Bob started a vendetta against the King family.
+After Dawn died in the Kings River Show home explosion, Jamie and Bob started a vendetta against the King family.
 However, as time passed, Bob became worried that Jamie would take the ultimate revenge.
 On the day Tom King died, Jamie was at Home Farm with revenge in mind.
-He was separated from Bob and made his own way home and lied about going to Home Farm.
-Bob believed Jamie could be the killer so he confessed.
+He was separated from Bob and made his way home and lied about going to Home Farm.
+Bob believed Jamie could be the killer, so he confessed.
 When Jamie found out, he made a statement to the police, saying he was at Home Farm and didn't have an alibi for the time of death.
-Realising they didn't have enough evidence to prosecute Bob, the police released him.
+Realizing they didn't have enough evidence to prosecute Bob, the police released him.
 However, both father and son remained suspects for the murder.

-In 2007, Jamie got a job as postman but found the job very demanding.
+In 2007, Jamie got a job as a postman but found the job very demanding.
 Also, he had a one-night stand with Louise Appleton in his ice cream van.
-They soon began a relationship but Jamie was disappointed when Louise was embarrassed to be seen in public with him.
-He confronted her and they went public, despite being an odd match.
-Louise was seventeen years older than Jamie but they had a strong bond.
+They soon began a relationship, but Jamie was disappointed when Louise was embarrassed to be seen in public with him.
+He confronted her, and they went public, despite being an odd match.
+Louise was seventeen years older than Jamie, but they had a strong bond.

 In 2008, Louise feared she was pregnant.
-Jamie found the pregnancy testing kit which revealed she wasn't.
-He was pleased but Louise was angry with Jamie for being so obviously pleased.
-This led to them splitting up briefly but soon got back together and became engaged.
+Jamie found the pregnancy testing kit, which revealed she wasn't.
+He was pleased, but Louise was angry with Jamie for being so obviously pleased.
+This led to them splitting up briefly, but soon got back together and became engaged.

-In July, Jamie was furious to discover that Louise had blackmailed Viv in order to obtain her café and post office.
+In July, Jamie was furious to discover that Louise had blackmailed Viv to obtain her café and post office.
 Louise apologized and they were soon back to normal.

 In September, Jamie and Louise set a date for their wedding to be around Christmas.
 They were in the process of arranging their wedding when Louise started getting telephone calls from a man called Jonty DeLorean.
-Louise refused to discuss this with anyone, leading Bob, Terry Woods and Betty Eagleton to think she was having an affair.
+Louise refused to discuss this with anyone, leading Bob, Terry Woods, and Betty Eagleton to think she was having an affair.
 She eventually revealed that while in Australia, she had won a beauty contest for the over 30s, and Jonty was her manager.
-Disappointed that Jamie could think so badly of her, Louise left for Australia with Jonty but Jamie arrived at the last minute and proposed again.
+Disappointed that Jamie could think so badly of her, Louise left for Australia with Jonty, but Jamie arrived at the last minute and proposed again.
 Louise accepted and they left together.